This is my arrangement of Jingle Bells played on a James Lister classical guitar in open G tuning.

 The video was recorded with a Sony HDR-SR1 camcorder and edited using Magix Video Pro 7, with the chroma key used to change the background.

-If you want to know more about green screen recording click here.
+You can find out more about green screen recording here.

 Other Guitar Videos